-The four-areas of Commune, A, B, C and D, must be demons is order to practice professionally are subdivided further into thirteen (13) Competency ents, i.e. A(1-3), B(1-3) and D(1-3), ¶ se-narratives will be the evidence used for demonstration by you and as the basis sessment by examiners during the Professional Assessment Examination (PAE).
+The four-areas of Commune, A, B, C and D, must be demonstrated professionally are subdivided further into thirteen (13) Competency ents, i.e. A(13), B(1-3), B(1-3), and D(1-3).

-For early the Competency-Elements, you are required to explain in a narrative your concerns as evidence which has contributed to the competency.
+For each the Competency-Elements, you are required to explain in a narrative your concerns as evidence which has contributed to the competency.